-- The assessment task should allow learners to demonstrate an evidence-based problemsolving process (i.e. interpret and present information). - Solutions to problems could be evaluated by external stakeholders, partners or peers. - Case studies and simulations are useful tools for assessing this learning domain.
+- The assessment task should allow learners to demonstrate an evidence-based problem-solving process (i.e. identify interpret and present relevant and reliable information), including problem identification, solution generation and outcome evaluation. - The process and solutions to problems could be evaluated and reflected upon by self, external stakeholders, partners or peers. - Case studies, problem-based learning and simulations are useful tools for assessing this learning domain.